The AMD Ryzen 5 8500G wins in 6 out of 14 comparable specs, with 4 ties. Its biggest advantage is L2 Cache (50% better).

 AI Versus Verdict

 The AMD Ryzen 5 8500G is the objective winner of this comparison, securing more total spec victories across the evaluated categories.
 Its most significant technical advantage is a 50% larger L2 cache compared to the alternative.
-This architectural improvement provides the primary edge for the processor in this head-to-head assessment, establishing it as the superior option based on the majority of the measured specifications.
+By leading in a higher number of individual specifications, it establishes itself as the more versatile option based on the provided data points, despite the specific trade-offs present in the memory architecture of these two processors.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.